OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/development-setup.md

    npm run start:dev
    ```

-   Transcript Summarization will now be running locally at `http://localhost:3000`.
+   Transcript Summarizer API will now be running locally at `http://localhost:3000`.